w3c/json-ld-api/tests/README.md

 Unless `processingMode` is set explicitly in a test entry, `processingMode` is compatible with both `json-ld-1.0` and `json-ld-1.1`.

+Test results that include a context input presume that the context is provided locally, and not from the referenced location, thus the results will include the content of the context file, rather than a reference.

 # Contributing

 If you would like to contribute a new test or a fix to an existing test,